Grape escape: The mum & daughter winemakers

-Fiona: Not sure … maybe incognito … but our Culver Hill white wine was served at the Vintner’s dinner event at the table of HRH the Duchess of Cornwall recently, that was a real highlight.
+Fiona: Not sure … maybe incognito … but our Culver Hill white wine was served at the Vintner’s dinner event at the table of HRH the Duchess of Cornwall a while ago, that was a real highlight.

 Chloe: We’ve had a few customers whose names I recognised buying from the shop (top secret though sorry!) which is always exciting.

 We’re whisking you away to your dream vineyard.
 Where shall we set the satnav?

 Chloe: I was lucky enough to visit the Willamette Valley in Oregon a couple of years ago which has some lovely wines and a similar climate to us in the UK so that was a really interesting trip.
 I’ve never been to Champagne so there please.

 Where would we find you hanging out in Glos?